 Oct 14, 2015 Education Week

-Catherine Augustine is a senior policy researcher and quality assurance manager at the RAND Corporation.
-Her work focuses on improving educational outcomes for students in urban school districts.
+Catherine Augustine is director of RAND's Pittsburgh office, and a senior policy researcher at the RAND Corporation.
+As director, she strives both to foster an environment in which all RAND staff can thrive and to strengthen RAND’s relationships in the local community.
+Her research focuses on improving educational outcomes for students in urban school districts.
 Augustine both evaluates implementation of reforms and assesses their impact.
 She is co-leading a study of five urban districts' summer learning programs.
 This works includes an effects study as well as detailed analyses of program implementation, district operations, and community involvement.
 She is also leading a randomized controlled trial on implementing restorative practices in one urban district.
 The goals of this intervention include strengthening relationships among students and between students and staff, both to reduce suspension rates and to address harm when it has occurred.
-In addition to examining impacts, this study also includes a detailed assessment of implementation, with a focus on teacher and student buy in, staff confidence, use of restorative practices, and school culture.
+In addition to examining impacts, this study also includes a detailed assessment of implementation, with a focus on teacher and student buy-in, staff confidence, use of restorative practices, and school culture.
 Past studies have examined teaching effectiveness, school leadership and district governance, arts education, the particular challenges facing middle schools, and education in the Middle East.
 She earned her Ph.D. in education from the University of Michigan.

 Catherine H. Augustine et al., Improving School Leadership: The Promise of Cohesive Leadership Systems, RAND Corporation (MG-885-WF), 2009